SenorC4/CTFWriteUps/amateursCTF/PainfullyDeepFlag.md

 2. Open with LibreOffice to see invisible layer

-3. Layer has an image that has the flag
+3. Layer contains an image that contains the flag in plain text

+4. Flag: `amateursCTF{0ut_0_b0unds}`